 ![]() |

-The guys have drunk their beer quotas so back to the city where there are some plans to get a good deal on some Thai silver jewelry.
-Plans are the women are going to get me shopping.
-We have backpacks so shopping is minimal.
-Mrs. Amnuay LOVES to shop and wants to share some of her favorite places to shop.
-We are late in arriving but the storekeeper stays open for us Canadians!
+The guys have finished their beer, so we’re heading back to the city.
+We have plans to get a good deal on some Thai silver jewelry.
+The women are eager to take me shopping.
+Since we have our backpacks, we’re keeping our purchases minimal.
+Mrs. Amnuay loves to shop and wants to show us some of her favorite stores.
+Although we arrive late, the storekeeper stays open for us, Canadians!

 ![]() |